 How to Unstuff a Blocked-Up Nose Without Medicine

 Normally I am a pretty healthy person—I get sick very rarely.
-But any of us can wake up to an uncomfortable, stuffed nose and sore throat.
-Just this morning, I woke up and found I could not breathe out of my left nostril, and in addition, my throat hurt.
+But any of us can wake up with an uncomfortable, stuffed nose and sore throat.
+Just this morning, I woke up and found I could not breathe out of my left nostril, and to make matters worse, my throat hurt, too.
 I found that blowing my nose only made my stuffiness worse and increased my discomfort.

 Perhaps I caught something when I delivered cupcakes across the street last night; maybe my allergies were acting up (here in Connecticut, trees can wreak havoc on one's sinuses).
 Whatever the reason, when I get a stuffy nose, I want to get rid of it ASAP and move on with what I have to do that day—which is why I've found and tested several remedies throughout the years.

 Though I hate having a sore throat and stuffy nose, taking medication is not my first course of action.
 Usually one of my home remedies takes care of the problem.
 Because of today's runny nose, I decided I would share my home remedies in this article.
-Usually one or a combination of these practices works for me.
+In most cases, one or a combination of these practices works for me.

 All of these at home tactics will help to clear out your nasal passageways.
 Not only will you be able to breathe better, but you will be clear-headed so you can have a productive day ahead.